Okay, So I learned today that either I suck at saying “I’m sorry” or the experts are crazy as Hell.

-See, apparently, so I learned today, the 1st step of describing the event can be interpreted as rehashing, describing what happened as, justification; what I did, well…. apparently we weren’t even in the same room much less same place!
-Funny thing about recollections.
+See, apparently, so I learned today, the 1st step of describing the event can be interpreted as rehashing, describing what happened or justification.
+Funny thing about recollections; apparently, we weren’t even in the same room much less same place!
 In fact, things went from bad to worse and even more animated as I found myself saying “I did not!”.

-After about 30 minutes of trying my attempt to apologize ended with this exchange.
+After 30 minutes attempting to apologize, our battle ended with this exchange.

-“Forget it, I’m trying, and you want let me.”
+“Forget it, I’m trying to apologize, and you won’t let me.”

-“You’re not trying to apologise, you spent the last half hour trying to convince me that you were right.”
+“You’re not trying to apologize, you’ve spent the last half hour trying to convince me that you were right.”

-From where I’m standing, I’d say it’s the latter, they’re all crazy as Hell.
+From where I’m standing, I’d say the experts are crazy as Hell.